JakeGWater/vpifg.com/_sources/about/contributing.rst.txt

    #.
 Check out the official `Contributing Explainer <https://github.com/JakeGWater/vpifg.com/blob/main/README.md#contribute>`_

 #.
 If you have never used GitHub, don't worry.
 There's a little bit of setup, but you can do everything from the website.
 #.
-Try to follow the `Contributing Guidelines`_ as much as possible.
+Try to follow the `Contributing Guidelines`_ as much as possible,
+   but it's okay to skim this section for now.
 #.
 Once approved, your content will be merged and immediately visible.

 Contributing Guidelines